mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 | 100     | 60.71  |
 | 150     | 117.75 |

-GitWorkload is not an application from OCP template but it is somehow a routine workload in [openshift.io](openshift.io).
+GitWorkload is not an application from OCP template but what we test here is somehow a routine workload in [openshift.io](openshift.io).
 It follows the same testing method as other applications in this blog.

 We use [this script](https://github.com/openshift/svt/blob/master/storage/git/files/scripts/test-git.sh) to generate the IO workload.
 It clones the [Eclipse Che repo](https://github.com/eclipse/che.git) (currently about 200M ) and then does `tar/untar/rm` on the repo folder and output the time spent on those steps.

-The test is not using gluster-file because of [1589359](https://bugzilla.redhat.com/show_bug.cgi?id=1589359).
+The test did not use gluster-file because of [1589359](https://bugzilla.redhat.com/show_bug.cgi?id=1589359).

 ### System load on CNS node